khall-repo/555-soil-moisture-snsr-cal/README.md

 go in this particular task..

 02-16-2025
-Alarms work, alarm color change works, and un-arraying done.
+Alarms work, alarm color change works, and arraying done.

+02-17-2025
+Added channels 8-15.

 ## Fresh Pi
 # Libraries needed to run ./bin/main are WiringPi and GTK4.